-With over 17 million cars on Australian roads, most people understand that a comprehensive car insurance policy is a good idea.
+With over 18 million cars on Australian roads (as of 2017), most people understand that a comprehensive car insurance policy is a good idea.
 The question then becomes, how much will it cost us?

 Car insurance varies vehicle by vehicle, and driver by driver, and it’s often the case that drivers will take out cover but not fully understand exactly how their insurer arrived at their pricing decision.